pytorch/data/docs/source/migrate_to_nodes_from_utils.rst

     from torch.utils.data import RandomSampler, SequentialSampler, default_collate, Dataset

     class MapAndCollate:
-        """A simple transform that takes a batch of indices, maps with dataset, and then applies collate
+        """A simple transform that takes a batch of indices, maps with dataset, and then applies collate.
         TODO: make this a standard utility in torchdata.nodes
         """
         def __init__(self, dataset, collate_fn):